Our work in East Africa

 Almost two thirds of children in Tanzania experienced violence before the age of 18.

 Poverty is one of the main factors in children migrating to the cities and the streets.
 Many children run away to escape from extreme violence at the hands of parents and authority figures.

 There is a universal desire for self-improvement through education in children living on the streets, and many leave home after being forced to work because their families cannot afford the cost of schooling.

 The situation children find themselves in is often worse than the one they left.
-Rape and sexual violence are common experiences for many children on the streets of Tanzania and Kenya, and girls are particularly at risk.
+Rape and sexual violence are common experiences for many children on the streets of Tanzania, and girls are particularly at risk.